 - All Riders must be 5 years of age and over.

-Guests may not be able to participate if they have any of the following conditions; including high blood pressure, epilepsy, dislocations, pregnancy, heart conditions, back, neck or head injuries, lack of full body mobility, impairment due to the influence of alcohol or drugs, or any other physical or mental condition that may restrict your ability to safely ride.
+Guests may not be able to participate if they have any of the following conditions; including high blood pressure, epilepsy, dislocations, heart conditions, back, neck or head injuries, lack of full body mobility, impairment due to the influence of alcohol or drugs, or any other physical or mental condition that may restrict your ability to safely ride.
 You cannot ride if you are pregnant.

 - Can children ride by themselves?